-Cumulative transaction data appears in New Relic APM on the Transactions page.
+Cumulative transaction data appears in APM on the Transactions page.
 The two main categories of transactions are web and non-web:

 - Web: Transactions are initiated with an HTTP request.
 For most organizations, these represent customer-centric interactions and thus are the most important transactions to monitor.

 - Non-web: Non-web transactions are not initiated with a web request.
 They can include non-web worker processes, background processes, scripts, message queue activity, and other tasks.

 The individual functions and calls that make up a transaction are called segments.
 For example external service calls and database calls are segments, and both have their own UI pages in APM.

 The APM Transactions page displays aggregate transaction segment data.